Chesapeake Bay SAV Watchers

 How can I be a Chesapeake Bay SAV Watcher?

-The Chesapeake Bay SAV Watcher’s program has two tiers.
-Each tier is aimed at a different user group and represents a different level of monitoring intensity.
+The Chesapeake Bay SAV Watchers program welcomes anyone, but we differentiate data by the volunteer’s expertise.
+There are three expertise levels.
+Each level is aimed at a different user group and represents a different level of monitoring intensity.

-1. Tier 1 is designed for people who want to contribute SAV observations while they’re on the water, but do not necessarily belong to an organized volunteer monitoring group.
+1. Level 1 is designed for people who want to contribute SAV observations while they’re on the water, but have not received any formal training.

-2. Tier 2 is more complex and is designed for volunteer scientists who want to monitor SAV as members of organized groups, such as with Riverkeeper or other local watershed advocacy organizations.
-If you aren’t currently part of an organized group but want to be, check out your local Riverkeeper program to find out if they have an SAV monitoring program in your area.
+2. Level 2 is more complex and is designed for volunteer scientists who want to monitor SAV as members of organized groups, such as with a Riverkeeper or other local watershed organization.
+If you aren’t currently part of an organized group but want to be, check out your local Riverkeeper program to find out if they have an SAV Watchers program in your area.
+Level 2 volunteers have attended a Chesapeake Bay SAV Watchers training event or have received training from a certified SAV Watchers Trainer.
+These volunteers should have more confidence in their ability to identify SAV and follow the SAV Watchers monitoring protocol than Level 1 volunteers.

 Steps for uploading data:

-4. Observe SAV in the Bay and take photos.
+5. Observe SAV in Chesapeake Bay and its tributaries and take photos.

-Participants in the Tier 2 Monitoring Program monitor a wide variety of parameters related to SAV growth, diversity and the surrounding habitat.
-Participants that collect Tier 2 data record their observations on printed datasheets which are then digitized and shared with scientists for incorporation into an interactive map of SAV in the Chesapeake Bay.
+Level 2 and 3 participants in the SAV Watchers Program monitor a wide variety of parameters related to SAV growth, diversity, and the surrounding habitat.
+Trained participants that collect more in depth data record their observations in the ArcGIS Survey 123 app OR on printed datasheets which are later entered into the ArcGIS Survey online and are shared with scientists for incorporation into the VIMS interactive map of SAV in the Chesapeake Bay.

 Volunteer Monitor Resources